 Exam anxiety can cause a variety of emotional symptoms:

-- Feelings of despair
+- Feelings of Despair

-- Low self-esteem
+- Low Self-Esteem

-- Inadequacy feelings
+- Inadequacy Feelings

 Students tend to feel powerless to change their situations, or they blame and criticize themselves for their symptoms and poor test results.

-- Stopping tests at all costs.
+- Stopping Tests at All Costs.

-- Feeling of self-doubt
+- Feeling of Self-Doubt

-- Pessimistic self-talk
+- Pessimistic Self-Talk

 Exam anxiety makes it very difficult to concentrate during an exam.
 Many people with Exam anxiety report blanking out on answers to the test even though they thoroughly studied the information and were sure that they knew the answers to the questions.
-Negative self-talk, trouble concentrating on the test and racing thoughts are also common cognitive symptoms of exam anxiety.
+Negative self-talk, trouble concentrating on the test, and racing thoughts are also common cognitive symptoms of exam anxiety.

-Causes for exam anxiety
+Causes for Exam Anxiety

-Trust yourself, you know more than you think you do”
+Trust yourself, you know more than you think you do” Benjamin Spock

 Parental Pressure“Why can’t you study like Stacey?
 Barney’s test results are so good this year.
 Be more like him”

 Does the above scenario sound familiar?
 Parents often try to compare your performance with that of your siblings or close friends.
 While this can be a nightmare for a child of young age, it can be the main source of their exam anxiety.

-The strain you place on yourself if you link your feeling of self-worth to your test scores might lead to significant test anxiety.
-Exam stress can also be caused by carelessness and overconfidence, which can lead to consequences such as a lack of preparation time and distraction when studying.
-Every child has his or her own method of understanding things, and teaching pedagogy plays a huge role in the development of knowledge among pupils.
+The Fear of FailingThe strain you place on yourself if you link your feeling of self-worth to your test scores might lead to significant test anxiety.
+Exam stress can also be caused by carelessness and overconfidence, leading to consequences such as a lack of preparation time and distraction when studying.
+Every child has his or her method of understanding things, and teaching pedagogy plays a huge role in the development of knowledge among pupils.
 Difficult assignments, overburdened homework, and constant tests increase internal strain, which leads to demotivation and overwhelming situations, causing students to lose focus when studying.
-Students spent more than five hours on social media, which is the primary cause of time spent away from the classroom.
+Students spent more than five hours on social media, the primary cause of time spent away from the classroom.

 Over Expectation Causes Exam AnxietyOne key mental factor is expectations.
 For example, if a student believes she will do poorly on an exam, she will be much more worried before and during the exam.
 Exam anxiety can also spiral out of control.

 When students experience anxiety during one exam, they may become so afraid that it will happen again that they become even more anxious for the next exam.
 After experiencing test anxiety on multiple occasions, students may come to believe that they have no control over the situation, a phenomenon known as learned helplessness.

 Past Test ResultsAnother main cause of exam stress is the past experiences of bad test results.
-Suppose as a child you were in a car accident, even as an adult you may feel uncomfortable travelling in a car.
-Suppose you’ve previously performed poorly on tests, either because you didn’t study enough or because you were so nervous that you couldn’t recall the answers, this might lead to higher anxiety and a negative attitude whenever you have to take another one.
+Suppose as a child you were in a car accident; even as an adult, you may feel uncomfortable travelling in a car.
+Suppose you’ve previously performed poorly on tests, either because you didn’t study enough or because you were so nervous that you couldn’t recall the answers.
+In that case, this might lead to higher anxiety and a negative attitude whenever you have to take another one.

 This adrenaline rush can be beneficial in many situations.
 It assists you in properly dealing with stressful situations by keeping you aware and ready.
 However, for some people, anxiety symptoms might grow so severe that it’s difficult, if not impossible, to concentrate on the test.